 Developments in Northern Ireland over this period reflected the very different circumstances of the Province.
-In 1998 the Belfast (or Good Friday) Agreement provided for a power-sharing Executive in Northern Ireland - what has been described as "an enforced coalition".
-The proposals were confirmed by a 71% majority in a referendum with a 81% turnout.
+In 1998 the Good Friday Agreement provided for a power-sharing Executive in Northern Ireland - "an enforced coalition".
+The proposals were confirmed by a 71% majority in a referendum.
 The first Assembly elections returned the more moderate Ulster Unionists and SDLP as largest parties.
 Things did not go to plan, and there were periodic suspensions of the Northern Ireland Assembly from 2000 until March 2007.
 However, following the 2006 St Andrews agreement, devolution was restored in 2007, with the DUP and Sinn Fein returned as largest parties and managing to work together with an unexpected degree of success, such that the transfer of policing and justice powers to Northern Ireland happened in 2010.